 Also, some people worry about the long-term health, economic and environmental consequences of GM foods and choose organic foods in support of an industry that does not use GM techniques.

 Organic food is better for the environment

 Organic foods promote healthier and more sustainable use of natural resources.
 Modern conventional farming methods include excessive use of chemicals and planting only one crop multiple times (monocropping).
-This has led to a decline in soil fertility, and an increase in salinity and blue-green algae in waterways over many years.
+This has led to a decline in soil fertility, and an increase in salinity and over many years.

 Organic farmers try to minimise damage to the environment by diversifying their crops, using physical weed control, and animal and green manure.